5 Game Marketing Examples That Brands Used in Marketing Campaigns

 Figure 2: Travis Scott Astronomical Experience.
 Source: Fortnite Games

 Over 27.7 million users logged in for the in-game event.
-Millions more streamed the event live on YouTube and Twitch or watched the round-up events afterward.
-Those who attended the virtual concert could unlock Travis Scott skins and add-ons they would use to get real-life merchandise designed to complement Fortnite tie-ins and new music launches.
+Millions more streamed it live on YouTube and Twitch or watched the round-up events afterward.
+Those who attended the virtual concert unlocked Travis Scott skins and add-ons to get real-life merchandise designed to complement Fortnite tie-ins and new music launches.

 By setting up the Travis Scott virtual concert, Fortnite gave users a reason to engage with the game.
 The campaign also attracted many viewers during the live show and subsequent follow-up on Google, YouTube, and Twitch, creating a lot of awareness for the brand.

 2. Brand tie ins

-There are many examples of brands partnering with games to create branded content or DLC for in-game marketing.
-One of the most creative partnerships came in 2019 when EA Games partnered with Jeremy Scott and luxury fashion brand Moschino to create in-game stuff packs that would unlock virtual Moschino garments and new fashion-themed career paths and options.
-For the campaign, models dressed in signature Moschino outfits in the Sims universe to bring about "avatar realness."
+It's not uncommon for brands to partner with games to create branded content or DLC for in-game marketing.
+One of the most creative partnerships came in 2019 when EA Games partnered with Jeremy Scott and luxury fashion brand Moschino to create in-game stuff packs that unlocked virtual Moschino garments and new fashion-themed career paths and options.
+For the campaign, models dressed in signature Moschino outfits from the Sims universe to bring about "avatar realness."

 Figure 3: Moschino x Sims collection.
 Source - Instagram

-Both Jeremy and the Moschino brand are known for their tie-ins with pop culture, and their collaboration helped create unique designs that were a hit with users.
+Both Scott and the Moschino brand are known for their tie-ins with pop culture, and their collaboration helped create unique designs that were a hit with users.
 Besides the digital launch, a ready-to-wear line under the Moschino x Sims moniker was released, which pays homage to the life simulation game.

-Starting at $450, the clothing line retailed at a less affordable price point.
-Nonetheless, Moschino executed the collaboration well, showing how brands can use video games to promote and offer users unique experiences.
+Starting at $450, the clothing line retailed at a less affordable price point for gamers.
+Nevertheless, Moschino executed the collaboration well, showing how brands can use video games to offer users unique experiences.

 3. Networking with gaming

-Branded online events can be set up where players can meet virtually when gaming together.
-The players will be exposed to branding elements during this social gaming exercise, thus helping brands share their message and reach out to their target user groups.
+Branded online events offer spaces where players can meet virtually when gaming together.
+The players may be subtly exposed to branding elements during this social gaming exercise, thus helping brands share their message and reach out to their target user groups.